holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/09_emoji_pics/emoji_pics_classwork.md

 >

-What is the output/result of the function (if any) and what is its type?
+Given what's in the `info` variable, what do you think will be printed to the screen when you run the code?

 >

 Why is the use of a "2" necessary?
 What is its purpose?

->

-What do you think will be printed to the screen when you run the code?

 >